Henrikas-Kiupelis/timestar/API/v3/LessonTable.md

 and less network bandwidth used; also, slightly reduced amount of calculations;
 3. Sums of columns and rows no longer appear; since the data is not formatted anyway, it makes more sense to sum in front end, because it's a simple operation (no domain logic needed here);
-4. SQL queries have been simplified across the board; no more nested tables or the like. ~10-20ms per table call!
+4. SQL queries have been simplified across the board; no more nested tables or the like. ~10-20ms per call! (was ~30-40ms);
-(was ~30-40ms before);

 ## Methods